Gmail’s Promotions Tab Is NOT the Spam Folder0

-Plus, with Gmail tabs being around for half a decade now, subscribers have come to expect promotional emails in the Promotions tab.
+With Gmail tabs being around for half a decade now, subscribers have come to expect promotional emails in the Promotions tab.
 If they can’t find your email where it’s supposed to be (in the Promotions tab), consider it lost.

-Don’t try to trick Gmail into placing your email in the Primary Tab
+Don’t try to trick Gmail into placing your email in the Primary Tab.

 We know there’s plenty of “expert advice” out there sharing tricks that help you sneak your emails into the Primary tab.
 Our tip: Don’t take that risk.

 Think of Gmail’s Primary tab as someone’s home where family and friends are welcome.
 A promotional email trying to get into the Primary tab can feel like an annoying door-to-door salesperson, or worse, someone breaking into your home.

 Tricking Gmail into placing your promotional emails in the Primary tab is deceptive, hurts your brand reputation, and will likely be greeted with opt-outs and spam complaints.